mardix/sailor/README.md

 - 1.1.0
   - renamed command: 'app' -> 'apps'
   - allow to x:update from a branch
+  - fixed bug: log issues due to permission
-  - WIP:remove envrionment settings.
+  - remove environment settings.
 Can now be added in the yml file
+  - ability to add workers per process
+  - wip: cron

 - 1.0.1
   - fixed letsencrypt issue